-Each Super SA Income Stream investment option has a different level of risk and return, as shown in the following table.
+Each of the Super SA Income Stream's investment options has a different level of risk and return, as shown in the table on the next page.

-(!)
+!
 Let's simplify the jargon

 Yes, it may sound like a foreign language at times, but you can't talk about investments without using at least some investment jargon.
 Please refer to the Glossary of terms section for more information.